- It's the only guitar you'll ever need

 If you’re a fingerpicker and light strummer, an Auditorium (000) or Orchestra (OM) body style is ideal for you.

 These body styles are very responsive and don’t need a heavy touch to get the guitar to sing.
-These guitar types also are characterized by a well-balanced tone between all of the strings.
+These guitar types are also characterized by a well-balanced tone between the strings.

 Grand Performance (GP)